 Schools Recommendation Scheme

-Applying for uni or college can be daunting.
+Applying for your tertiary studies can be daunting.
 For students choosing to continue studying after school, it’s easy to make mistakes.
 You’re maybe only seventeen – how do you know what career to pick for the rest of your life!
 Plus, aren’t you supposed to be focusing on your final-year exams right now?

-Knowing the common pitfalls to avoid when applying to uni and how to avoid them – could literally alter your future.
-If you’re in this situation and in the process of applying for uni, don’t worry – we’ve all been where you are – and we can help.
-We asked a group of current students, from a range of colleges and uni’s, to confess the biggest mistakes they made when they were applying for uni.
+Knowing the common pitfalls to avoid when applying to Uni or College and how to avoid them – could literally alter your future.
+If you’re in this situation and in the process of applying, don’t worry – we’ve all been where you are – and we can help.
+We asked a group of current students, from a range of colleges and uni’s, to confess the biggest mistakes they made when they were applying for their tertiary education

 “It’s super important to get advice from other students who have been in your position before.
-Whether it’s just to ask questions like ‘What do you like most about your uni?’ or ‘What’s something you wish you knew before applying for uni?’,” advises Michaela Mayes, second Year Bachelor of Business (Marketing) student at the International College of Management, Sydney (ICMS).
+Whether it’s just to ask questions like ‘What do you like most about where you study?’ or ‘What’s something you wish you knew before applying?’,” advises Michaela Mayes, second Year Bachelor of Business (Marketing) student at the International College of Management, Sydney (ICMS).

 “We often only look for advice from parents and our schools, but usually it’s the advice from other students who chose to continue studying after school that makes all the difference,”says Michaela.